Haridas (2013 film)

-Haridas is a 2013 Tamil-language action drama film written and directed by G. N. R. Kumaravelan starring Kishore and Sneha in the lead roles.
+Haridas is a 2013 Indian Tamil-language action drama film written and directed by G. N. R. Kumaravelan starring Kishore and Sneha in the lead roles with Prithviraj Das as the title character.
 Musical score is by Vijay Antony.
 It was released on 22 February 2013 to extremely positive reviews and was moderately successful at the box office.
 The movie was screened at 11th Chennai International Film Festival where it won 2 awards.
-It is unofficially remade in Bengali as Force in 2014.

 Plot

-Sivadas (Kishore) is the daring cop who gets ruthless against the local goon Aadhi (Pradeep Rawat) and is just miles away from nabbing the crook.
-He has a driver named Kandasamy (Soori).
-However, he is forced to leave the force for a while to take care of his autistic son, Haridas (Prithviraj Das) because of an unfortunate matter.
-With much difficulty, he enrolls Haridas in a normal school where Amudhavalli (Sneha) is a teacher specialized to deal with special children.
+Sivadas is the daring cop who gets ruthless against the local goon Aadhi and is just miles away from nabbing the crook.
+He has a driver named Kandasamy.
+However, he is forced to leave the force for a while to take care of his autistic son, Haridas because of an unfortunate matter.
+With much difficulty, he enrolls Haridas in a normal school where Amudhavalli is a teacher specialized to deal with special children.

 Kishore dwells into the character of Sivadas, a sorry father for not sparing time to his family when it mattered most and tries to understand his son's problem step by step.
-He understands the fact that autism is not a disease to brood over, it just needs the extra affection and cares rather than feeling sympathetic.
-Over a period of time the bonding between the teacher and the student blossoms like a bright sunflower.
-Does the father succeed in lodging a room in his son's imagination?
-What happens forms the rest of the film.